-Retained earnings / (deficit) - the retained earnings / (deficit) reserve includes all current and prior periods retained profit and losses, and share based payments.
+Retained (deficit) / earnings - the retained (deficit) / earnings reserve includes all current and prior periods retained profit and losses, and share based payments.

 2.13.
 Financial liabilities at amortised cost

 Trade payables are obligations to pay for goods or services that have been acquired in the ordinary course of business from suppliers.
 Accounts payable are classified as current liabilities if payment is due within one year or less.
 If not, they are presented as non-current liabilities.